plus3it/watchmaker/docs/findings/el8.md

 - `/etc/systemd/system/tmp.mount.d/options.conf`: This file is installed via watchmaker's state-handler, `ash-linux.el8.STIGbyID.cat2.RHEL-08-040123`.
 This file overrides the values held in the vendor-managed `systemd` RPM's file

 Many security-scanners do not know how to find the mount-options for the `/tmp` (pseudo) filesystem when it is managed via systemd and uses these files to set the mount options.
 As a result, such scanners will report a (spurious) finding

+# The OS must mount /tmp with the nosuid option

+As with the "<i><a href="#the-os-must-mount-`/tmp`-with-the-nodev-option">The OS must mount `/tmp` with the nodev option</a></i>" finding, this finding is due to an incompatibility between how the scanner checks for the setting and how the setting is actually implemented.